 Nicolás Franco had even appealed to his younger brother, “You are a good Christian; you will regret this later.”

-However, on Friday 26th September, a Franco-led meeting of the Council of Ministers confirmed five of the death penalties.
+It was all to no avail, as on Friday 26th September, a Franco-led meeting of the Council of Ministers confirmed five of the death penalties.
 Seemingly the only concession being that in place of the regime’s hitherto preferred method of execution — the garrote — the condemned five would face firing squads the next morning.

 As he awaited his fate, one of the five, José Humberto Baena, wrote a farewell letter to his parents in Vigo from his cell in Hoyo de Manzanares, Madrid.